mr9868/PWR-Validator/README.md

 > This is the inaugural testnet launch.
 While we strive for perfection, there might be unforeseen issues.
 We appreciate all feedback, bug reports, or any other issues reported in [PWR Discord server](https://discord.gg/6axprNfT)
 ## Requirements
 > [!IMPORTANT]
-> Minimum Hardware Specification and Other Required Condition
+> Minimum hardware specification and other required condition
 > * CPU: 1 vCPU
 > * Memory: 1 GB RAM
 > * Disk: 50 GB HDD or higher